jhonoryza/blog/about.md

 ---

 Hi, I am Fajar Sidik Priatna, a developer (who works on the web, desktop and embedded system) based on Indonesia.
-Graduated from Physics Department of Padjadjarab University (UNPAD).
+Graduated from Physics Department of Padjadjaran University (UNPAD).

 If you find some bugs or you want to share something, you can contact me..